 More than a quarter of a million people have visited and sailed aboard the former President’s beloved "Floating White House," the USS Potomac, since it opened to the public in the summer of 1995. $5 million was spent over a 12-year period to restore the 165-foot-long vessel as a memorial to the president who authored the New Deal and led the United States during the Great Depression and the World War II years.
 Join us aboard this National Historic Landmark for a cruise on the Bay.

-IT IS DRY DOCK TIME FOR THE
+MAY, 2017 IS DRY DOCK TIME FOR THE USS POTOMAC

 Dry docking is a very expensive US Coast Guard mandated and necessary requirement.
 We, at the Potomac Association, have worked very hard to raise the funds to cover these expenses.